When to Trust the Answer: Question-Aligned Semantic Nearest Neighbor Entropy for Safer Surgical VQA: Experiments and Results

-We used as SOTA baseline the black-box variant of SE, Discrete Semantic Entropy (DSE)~\cite{farquhar2024detecting}, SNNE~\cite{ribeiro2020beyond} and VL-U~\cite{zhang2024vl} uncertainty methods.
-We have used are implemented following the official repositories.
-For hallucination detection we have used the same threshold for all the semantic entropy based method and a specific threshold of VL-U following the original work.
-For fairness, all comparative baselines of SOTA, such as SurgicalGPT and PitVQA, are retrained using their official repositories on the EndoVis18-VQA in-template dataset.
-For LVLM backbones we use Llama-3.2-11B-Vision-Instruct~\cite{dubey2024llama}, MedGemma-4B-it~\cite{sellergren2025medgemma}, and Qwen2.5-VL-3B-Instruct~\cite{Qwen-VL} at inference with zero-shot modality injection via an extensive prompt that efficiently describes the environmental setting.
-Experiments are conducted on high-performance GPUs, including NVIDIA A6000 and L40S.
+We use as state-of-the-art baselines the black-box variants of Discrete Semantic Entropy (DSE)~\cite{farquhar2024detecting}, SNNE~\cite{nguyen2025beyond}, and VL-U~\cite{zhang2024vl}, implemented following their official repositories.
+In line with our deployment setting, we restrict comparisons to post-hoc estimators that operate only on generated answers and thus do not require access to logits, internal activations, or additional training data.
+For hallucination detection, we apply the same threshold for all semantic entropy–based methods, while using the method-specific threshold for VL-U as recommended in the original work~\cite{zhang2024vl}.
+For fairness, all comparative baselines, including SurgicalGPT and PitVQA, are retrained using their official repositories on the EndoVis18-VQA in-template dataset.
+For LVLM backbones we use Llama-3.2-11B-Vision-Instruct~\cite{dubey2024llama}, MedGemma-4B-it~\cite{sellergren2025medgemma}, and Qwen2.5-VL-3B-Instruct~\cite{Qwen-VL} at inference with zero-shot modality injection via a prompt describing the surgical environment.
+Experiments are conducted on NVIDIA A6000 and L40S GPUs.